 Every week, Tuesday-Friday, 11am-4pm, during the UC Berkeley Fall and Spring Semesters.

-This exhibition will be continuing in the fall.
+This exhibition will be continuing in Fall 2018.

-A selection from the over fifty manuscripts collected by The Magnes in Cairo, Egypt, during an expedition led by the museum’s founder, Seymour Fromer, in 1971.
+In 1971, Seymour Fromer (1922-2009), founder of The Magnes, led an expedition to Cairo, Egypt.
+The Karaite Canon highlights a selection from the over fifty manuscripts he brought to California, along with ritual objects belonging to Cairo’s Karaite community.
 At the time, the aim of The Magnes was to salvage unique documents during a period of great turmoil in the Middle East.

 The manuscripts are accompanied by a variety of ritual objects, original ketubbot (marriage contracts), and by photographic slides providing a visual travelogue of Seymour Fromer’s expedition.
 The exhibition is augmented by a set of poignant photographs taken in Cairo in 1985 by the celebrated Bay Area photographer, Ira Nowinski, along with new work by Nicki Green, a contemporary artist and a graduate student in the UC Berkeley Department of Art Practice.